 - extract concentrates

 Puppies have special dosing requirements.
 You will have to buy capsules or treats that are specifically made for puppies or break apart the treats to be suitable.
 Extract concentrates and oil tinctures will probably be better for puppies because you can get very specific with dosing.
-Topicals are great for localized issues, like if the puppy hurt itself and a lotion might make its leg less inflamed and painful.
+Topicals are great for localized issues, like if the puppy hurt itself and lotion might make its legs less inflamed and painful.